mikael-bth/vteam09/api/README.md

     zone: 0,
     lastUser: 0,
 }
-PUT requires a object with the name scooter with the variables in this order:\
+PUT requires a object with the name scooter with the variables in this order:
 <pre>
-user {
+scooter {
     id: 1
     battery: 100,
     position: "0.0",